Trump: 'I am not a racist'

 The President has drawn sharp criticism since he was reported to have called African countries "shitholes" while discussing immigration with lawmakers Thursday.

+In a statement Friday, the two said they didn't recall Trump making the derogatory comments, "but what he did call out was the imbalance in our current immigration system, which does not protect American workers and our national interest."

+Durbin, a Democratic senator from Illinois, said, however, that Trump did use "hate-filled, vile and racist" language in the meeting, according to the Chicago Tribune.
+Additionally, Sen. Lindsey Graham told fellow South Carolina Republican Sen. Tim Scott that the reported comments were "basically accurate," Scott told the Charleston-based Post and Courier.

-The President also addressed the looming government shutdown when asked if it would happen.
+On Sunday night, the President addressed the looming government shutdown when asked if it would happen.

 "I don't know if there will be a shutdown, there shouldn't be," he said.